soulwax/Shimizu-GPT-3/README.md

   ## License

-  Copyright (c) 2022 Soulwax.
+  Copyright (c) 2022 soulwax @C.K.
 All rights reserved.
   This code is licensed under the MIT license.

   ---